 HR, or the line manager, checks that employee’s holiday allowance.
-They also check the rota, for any potential staffing issues.
+They also check the rota, for any potential resourcing issues.
 They either approve the employees’ leave requests or reject them.

-4. Multiple, disconnected solutions to solve one challenge
+4. Using multiple, disconnected solutions to solve one challenge

-This disjointed method for managing holidays is not only unproductive but creates uncertainty through zero centralized visibility of teams across the whole business.
-This lack of centralized visibility of absence across your business, therefore, doesn’t provide accurate data and reporting required to spot issues that will disrupt company growth.
+This disjointed method for managing holidays is not only unproductive but creates uncertainty through zero centralised visibility of teams across the whole organisation.
+This lack of centralised visibility of absence, therefore, doesn’t provide accurate data and reporting required to spot issues that will disrupt company growth.

-1. Understand the legal requirements, and how they apply to your business
+1. Understand the legal requirements, and how they apply to your organisation

-Leave entitlement is a minefield.
-Every country is different and these rules are changing regularly, which spreadsheets cannot keep up with without manual updates.
+When it comes to leave entitlement, every country is different and these rules are subject to change, which spreadsheets cannot keep up with without manual updates.

 In UK employment law, workers are legally entitled to 5.6 weeks’ paid holiday a year.
 For full-time workers, this 5.6 weeks’ paid holiday usually extends to 28 days of annual leave each year.
 Part-time staff and those who work zero-hour contracts are still entitled to these 5.6 weeks.
 This is where calculating holiday allowance can get complicated.
 But there are simple calculations you can do in each case.